British Columbia Supreme Court Civil & Family Rules Committee Terms of Reference

 - Liaising with the Attorney General, Chief Justice, and the Rules Committee.

 6.00 Membership Composition:

 6.01 The Rules Committee shall consist of:

-- At least four senior members of the private bar, each appointed for a term of five years, which may include a nominee based on recommendations from each of:
+- at least four senior members of the private bar, each appointed for a term of up to five years by the Attorney General, which may include a nominee based on recommendations from each of:

-- Employees of the Ministry of Justice to provide policy, technical and drafting support.
+- employees of the Ministry of Attorney General, identified by the Deputy Attorney General, to provide administrative, policy, technical and drafting support.

 6.02 The Attorney General will give consideration when appointing members of the private bar to their expertise in civil or family litigation and so as to represent both urban and non-urban areas of the province.

 6.03 The Rules Committee may also have a representative for self-represented litigants, which may be from an organization that assists and advises self-represented litigants, at the discretion of the Attorney General.